 The University of the West Indies and University of Leicester International Summer School

 The Summer School is an annual week-long intensive programme aimed at postgraduate students and early career researchers from the Caribbean and the UK with an interest in global studies and a background in any discipline across the arts, humanities and social sciences, and will be delivered by academic staff from both participating institutions.
-This year's Summer School will take place at the University of Leicester.
+This year's Summer School will take place at the University of the West Indies, Mona Campus.